 Types of Computer Languages:

-A Programming Language is a formal language, which comprises a set of instructions that is used to communicate with the computer.
+A Programming Language or Computer Language is a formal language, which comprises a set of instructions that is used to communicate with the computer.
 Programming Language is classified into two types:

 - High-Level Programming Language

 For better understanding please have a look at the following image.